+Agency Swarm supports serving your tools as production-ready MCP (Model Context Protocol) endpoints.
 This enables AI models to interact with your tools remotely over HTTP, making them accessible to any MCP-compatible client or AI system.

 Setting Up MCP Server

 To expose tools as a standalone MCP endpoint, use the run_mcp() function from the integrations module.
+This will create an MCP server that will serve provided tools over the streamable HTTP protocol.

 Example: Serving Individual Tools

-from pydantic import Field
+from pydantic import BaseModel, Field

-class TestTool(BaseTool):
+class InputArgs(BaseModel):

-input: str = Field(..., description="The input to the tool")
+input_field: str = Field(..., description="Test input for the tool")

-return "Test tool called with input: " + self.input
+return f"Tool called with input: {args.input_field}"

-# Start MCP server with individual tools
+# Start MCP server with individual tools.

 Configuration Options